Cadasta/cadasta-docs/en/04-records.md

 * .xls
 * .xlsx
 * .xml (This file type is particularly useful if you need to upload a .gpx document; just change the file extension from .gpx to .xml)

+#####.gpx Files as Project Resources

+If you've been collecting data in .gpx format, you can store it as a resource in the Cadasta system.
+All you need to do is change the .gpx extension to  .xml.

+At this time, .gpx files do not produce new project locations for you; this is a feature that's coming soon.